Protestant Reformed Dutch Church of Flushing: Membership

 The Reformed Church of Flushing is a congregation in the Queens classis of the New York regional synod of the Reformed Church in America (RCA).
 Founded in 1628, the Reformed Church of America is the oldest Protestant Christian denomination in the United States.

 In 1851, some members of the original church withdrew their membership and joined others in the community to form the First Congregational Church of Flushing.
 That church stood across the street on Amity (Roosevelt) Avenue until 1970, when it was destroyed by fire.
 As the church body grew an organ was installed in 1859, structural improvements were made, and preaching shifted from Dutch to English.

-One hundred and twenty-three years after they split, the Reformed Church of Flushing formally re-joined with the First Congregational Church of Flushing, merging in 1974.
+The Reformed Church of Flushing formally re-joined with the First Congregational Church of Flushing, merging in 1974.
 The merger was a result of declining membership in both churches' congregations, as the population of Flushing changed from a predominantly white Anglo-Saxon Protestant community in the 1930s through 1950s, to one of the largest Chinese and Korean communities in the United States by the 1970s.

 The First Congregational Church of Flushing, which is governed by the United Church of Christ, agreed to the merger in 1970.
 The name was changed to the Bowne Street Community Church.
 The building became associated with the Reformed Church in America, the United Church of Christ, and later in 1988 with the Taiwanese Zion Christian Church.
 Additionally, an independent Korean congregation, the New York Yeram Church (which is not affiliated with any particular denomination) has its main offices at the Church and also holds services there.